Sölvi Ottesen: SønderjyskE

 Ahead of his second season with SønderjyskE, a report suggested that he would soon go on trial with Scottish giants Glasgow Celtic.
 Icelandic newspaper Fréttablaðið stated that he had been invited to train with during pre-season with a view to a deal subject to permission from his then current club, SønderjyskE.
 But he stayed at SønderjyskE for the second season.
 At the start of the 2009–10 season, Ottesen appeared in the opening game of the season against Randers, starting the whole game and keeping a clean sheet, as SønderjyskE won 1–0.
 However, he suffered a knee injury that saw him sidelined for two matches.
-It wasn't until on 9 August 2009 when Ottesen returned to the starting line-up from injury, starting the whole game, in a 1–0 loss against FC Copenhagen.
+On 9 August 2009 Ottesen returned from injury, starting the whole game, in a 1–0 loss against FC Copenhagen.
 Since returning to the first team from injury, he regained his first team place for the side.
 His performance saw him named Player of the Month.
 As the season went by, SønderjyskE was in financial problems, leading him to be linked away from the club.
 Despite this, Ottesen stayed at the club for the remaining matches of the 2009–10 season.
 Ottesen scored his first goal of the season, in a 1–1 draw against Brøndby on 7 March 2010.
 He then captained the side for the first time, starting the whole game, in a 2–0 against FC Copenhagen on 21 March 2010.
 Despite suffering from an injury later in the 2009–10 season, Ottesen was able to return to the first team and scored his second goal of the season, in a 2–0 win over Odense BK on 3 May 2010.
 Following another successful relegation battle to stay in the top division, he went on to make twenty–nine appearances and scoring two times in all competitions.